Police Community Programs

 Call 636-278-2244 or 636-477-6600, ext.
 3550, to request police visits to your National Night Out party or for more information.

 The mission of the St. Peters Citizen Police Academy is to provide a partnership for learning and to build a stronger bond with our community.
 It is also intended to open the lines of communication between the Community and the Police Department.
-The role of the Police has always been an area interest to the average citizen.
-The media has capitalized on this curiosity with shows such as “Cops” and “CSI.”
+The role of the Police has always been an area of interest to the average citizen.
+The media has capitalized on this curiosity with shows such as “On Patrol Live,” "Blue Bloods," and “CSI.”

-By allowing citizens a firsthand look at what rules, regulations and policies the police follow, some misunderstandings about police can be alleviated.
+By allowing citizens a firsthand look at what rules, regulations, and policies the police follow, some misunderstandings about police can be alleviated.
 The objective of the Citizen Police Academy is to produce informed citizens.
-The Citizens and Police Officers meet each other face to face in a neutral, friendly environment.
-In the past, citizens have simply seen a uniform, now they have an understanding about the person behind the badge.
+The Citizens and Police Officers meet each other face-to-face in a neutral, friendly environment.
+In the past, citizens have simply seen a uniform, now they have an understanding of the person behind the badge.

 During the Academy, you will learn about the following topics: